BladeRunnerJS/brjs-site/_posts/2013-10-30-bladerunnerjs-v0-1-released.md

 The getting started guide covers creating a Todo List made up of two decoupled parts - the *Todo Input Blade* and the *Todo List Blade*.
 The guide demonstrates creating a maintainable and testable application, the benefits of a decoupled architecture, how to use services and using an event hub for inter-blade communication.

+<a href="http://bladerunnerjs.org/docs/use/getting_started/" class="btn btn-success">Try the Getting Started Guide</a>

 ### Roadmap to v0.1

 You can view the [roadmap][roadmap] to get more detail about the key things we're working on as we focus on delivering a v1.0 [MVP](http://en.wikipedia.org/wiki/Minimum_viable_product).
 Each entry in the roadmap also links to the releated github issue - we're now doing almost everything in github.